Characterizations of voting rules based on majority margins: Characterization for linear profiles

-It is easy to see that Neutral Reversal and Preferential Equality are independent axioms.
-Recall that the Pareto voting rule outputs for a given profile all the candidates who are not Pareto-dominated by any other candidate.
-Also recall that the Positive/Negative voting rule (\citealt{Lapresta2010}, \citealt{Heckelman2020}) assigns a candidate $1$ point for every voter who ranks them uniquely first and $-1$ point for every voter who ranks them uniquely last; the candidates whose sum of points is greatest are the winners.
+To see that Neutral Reversal and Preferential Equality are independent axioms, recall that the Positive/Negative voting rule (\citealt{Lapresta2010}, \citealt{Heckelman2020}) assigns a candidate $1$ point for every voter who ranks them uniquely first and $-1$ point for every voter who ranks them uniquely last; the candidates whose sum of points is greatest are the winners.
 The following is straightforward to verify.